Have you considered using a castor oil pack for the health and skin benefits it offers but need a little more information before trying it out?

 You may end up spending a little more but it is definitely worth it.

-5. Can castor oil packs make you tired?
+5. Can castor oil packs make you feel sick or tired?

 Some people claim that they feel tired and sluggish after using castor oil packs.

 This could be from a detoxing effect or simply being relaxed.

 6. Are there other uses for castor oil?

 You can use castor oil externally for treating things like toenail fungus, as a body oil, treating acne, chapped lips, and athlete’s foot, just to name a few benefits.

 7. What should I expect after using a castor oil pack?